VisAwesme/Kels-Coding-Yard/Projects/C/Linux Defender/installation.md

-Hello!
-Welcome to uh, a play off of windows defender for linux.

-To install any needed depencys run...
+# Installation Guide

+Hello, and welcome to the unofficial play-off of Windows Defender for Linux! 🚨

+This tool will help you scan files for potential malware using signatures.
+Let's get you set up with all the necessary dependencies and steps to run it.

+# Step 1: Install Dependencies

+Depending on your Linux distribution, use one of the following commands to install the required dependency (libcurl):
+Ubuntu/Debian (apt package manager):

-sudo apt-get install libcurl4-openssl-dev (Ubuntu/apt package manager)
+`sudo apt-get install libcurl4-openssl-dev`

-sudo pacman -S libcurl4-openssl-dev (ARCH/pacman package manager - If that doesnt work run 'yay' or 'peru' instead of pacman)
+Arch Linux (pacman package manager):

+`sudo pacman -S libcurl4-openssl-dev`

+If that doesn't work, try:

+`yay -S libcurl4-openssl-dev`

+or:

+`peru -S libcurl4-openssl-dev`

+Fedora/CentOS (yum package manager):

-sudo yum install libcurl4-openssl-dev (Fedora/yum package manager)
+`sudo yum install libcurl4-openssl-dev`

-Then once those are installed...
+# Step 2: Compile the Code

+Once the dependencies are installed, let's compile the C program:

-gcc -o antivirus antivirus.c -lcurl
+`gcc -o antivirus antivirus.c -lcurl`
-./antivirus file_to_scan

-- These are soon too change, as this is V.0.1 (UNTESTED)
+# Step 3: Run the Malware Scan

+Now that you’ve compiled the code, you can run the antivirus scanner:

+`./antivirus file_to_scan`

+Simply replace file_to_scan with the file you want to scan.
+(With file path, like ./antivirus /home/drkel/Downloads/DemoMesa.mp4)

+Note: These instructions are for Version 0.1 (UNTESTED) — this may change in the future!

+# Version Info:

-  3/21/2025 - Last Updated
+- Last Updated: 3/21/2025

+- Current Version: 0.1 (UNTESTED)

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey)